 Are Process Addictions New?

 The concept of process addictions has been around for decades and their compulsive behaviors for centuries.
-Process addictions are more accepted and known today, due in part from internet accessibility.
+They weren’t, however, well known among members of the general public.
+Process addictions are more accepted and known today, due in part to the level of information readily available on the internet.

 What is the Treatment for a Process Addiction?